top of page

 How did Socrates' memory outlived the NFT?
 The answer is simple: Insights matter more than sensational promises of riches.
 Even if philosophy isn't exactly profitable in cash, it's profitable in its wisdom and ability to make us understand reality, more.

-How to Increase the Endurance of Your Work
+Part III: How to Increase the Endurance of Your Work

 A philosopher that no one cares about, is a philosopher who is, so to speak, "good as dead".
 That isn't because their lives are worthless, but because philosophy is meant to be shared with the world.

 The reason is that philosophy can contribute and enrich lives, thus proving its altruistic value.
-Not only theoratically but practically, too.
+Not only theoretically but practically, too.
 It's why Socrates sacrificed his life in the name of the Athenian people, it's why Diogenes sacrificed his self-dignity, and it's why Nietzsche sacrificed his mental health.
 It's all in the name of not remaining forgotten in the abyss of the past.

 And truth-seeking, either way, requires sacrifice.